BenAranaS/LearningVim/vi_commands.md

 :setlocal spell spelllang=en_us,en_gb,es_mx

-zG store new words in internal wordlist zg add word under curosr to dictionary zw remove the word from dictionary zW stores the words in internal wordlist which is lgobal z= load spell suggestions
+zG store new words in internal wordlist zg add word under cursor to dictionary zw remove the word from dictionary zW stores the words in internal wordlist which is global z= load spell suggestions
 `Ctrl + x + s `| in insert mode to load spell suggestions.
 `:spellrepall  `| command to apply the same change to all words that match.